Small Cell Lung Cancer Spotlight - Episode 6

 Martin J. Edelman, MD, chair of the Department of Hematology/Oncology and associate director for Translational Research at the Fox Chase Cancer Center in Philadelphia, Pennsylvania, discusses the the nuances of rescinded indications in small-cell lung cancer.

 One of the big stories in oncology in 2021 has been the tale of “dangling approvals.”
-These are accelerated approvals that landed in limbo, after follow-up trials failed to confirm the results that caused FDA to allow these cancer drugs to reach the market for certain patients.
+These are accelerated approvals that landed in limbo, after follow-up trials failed to confirm the results that prompted the FDA to allow these cancer drugs to reach the market for certain patients.

-FDA held 3 days of hearings in late April to weigh whether some therapies in this category should stay on the market.1,2 But in some cases, manufacturers voluntarily withdrew indications after talks with FDA.
-During the hearings, some manufacturers cited that fact that therapies were already incorporated in National Comprehensive Cancer Network (NCCN) Clinical Guidelines, and thus in use.
+The FDA held 3 days of hearings in late April to weigh whether some therapies in this category should stay on the market with their current indications.1,2 However, in some cases, manufacturers voluntarily withdrew indications after talks with the agency.
+During the hearings, some manufacturers cited the fact that their therapies were already incorporated into the National Comprehensive Cancer Network (NCCN) Clinical Guidelines, and thus in use.

-Two such cases involved the programmed cell death-1 (PD-1) inhibitors nivolumab (Opdivo), from Bristol Myers Squibb, and pembrolizumab (Keytruda), from Merck; indications were withdrawn for some patients with metastatic small-cell lung cancer (SCLC),3,4 a type where there has been some progress of late, but there is still great unmet need.
+Two such cases involved the PD-1 inhibitors nivolumab (Opdivo), from Bristol Myers Squibb, and pembrolizumab (Keytruda), from Merck.
+Indications were withdrawn for some patients with metastatic small cell lung cancer (SCLC),3,4 a cancer type in which some progress in treatment advances has been made of late, but in which there is still great unmet need.

 This interview has been edited lighted for clarity.

-AJMC®: Over the past year, we’ve seen the voluntary withdrawal of some indications in small cell lung cancer after the FDA moved to address what they call “dangling approvals.”
+AJMC®: Over the past year, we’ve seen the voluntary withdrawal of some indications in SCLC after the FDA moved to address what it calls “dangling approvals.”
 What are your thoughts on how this process played out?

-Edelman: The most important thing to understand is, it’s not that the drugs were not effective.
-It was that the trial design, [or] probably the nature of the population had changed.
-With these immunotherapy drugs, since the initial approvals, there were similar agents that had now been demonstrated to be effective in combination with chemotherapy in the front line.
+EDELMAN: The most important thing to understand is, it’s not that the drugs were not effective.
+It was that the trial design, [or] probably the nature of the population, had changed.
+With these immunotherapy drugs, since the initial approvals, similar agents have now been demonstrated to be effective in combination with chemotherapy in the front line.
 So, the use of them in second and subsequent lines of therapy became more questionable.
 But it’s not that they were not effective.

-I think part of the basis for removing the approval was that, in the future, [the FDA] didn’t want patients who had gotten immunotherapy as part of their initial treatment with one drug to get essentially another anti–PD-1 or PD-L1 in second- or third-line therapy.
-That’s reasonable, but there still will be a number of patients who will not have received immunotherapy as part of their initial treatment for whom an immunotherapy agent is still reasonable down the road.
+I think part of the basis for removing the approval was that, in the future, [the FDA] didn’t want patients who had gotten immunotherapy as part of their initial treatment with one drug to get essentially another anti–PD-1 or anti–PD-L1 in second- or third-line therapy.
+That’s reasonable, but a number of patients still will not have received immunotherapy as part of their initial treatment; for them, an immunotherapy agent is still reasonable down the road.

 AJMC®: How do the recent FDA proceedings affect the NCCN guideline process, specifically in SCLC?

-Edelman: So, I’m actually I'm on that committee, I don’t know to what extent I can discuss deliberations.
-But there still will be an NCCN guideline that lists these as potential agents, in second- or third-line use. so I think that, as I said, there’s no question that these are active agents.
+EDELMAN: Because I’m actually on that committee, I don’t know to what extent I can discuss deliberations.
+But an NCCN guideline will still list these as potential agents, in second- or third-line use.
+I think that, as I said, there’s no question that these are active agents.
 [As for] the NCCN process…certainly the FDA approvals and disapprovals can influence that.
-But again, it doesn’t take away from the potential the guideline, which moves down from heavily based on evidence in randomized phase 3 studies, to more expert opinion, but there's certainly a fair amount of published evidence prospective studies indicating activity in these drugs.
+But again, it doesn’t take away from the potential guideline, which moves down from being heavily based on evidence in randomized phase 3 studies, to more expert opinion—but certainly a fair amount of published evidence, prospective studies, indicating activity in these drugs.